kenanhancer/UniCorn.IoC/README.md

 ```

 ##Register and Resolve Complex types
 There are two concrete types which implement ILoginService interface and those have constructor which has parameter named loginValidator.
 UniIoC can register and resolve these complex types as below.
-I will use following code for use cases.
+I will use following test code for use cases.

+###Test Service Types
 ```csharp
 public interface ILoginService
 {